ibm-cloud-docs/vmware-service/tutorials/vmwaas-ovftool.md

 {: #vmwaas-ovftool-localuser}
 {: step}

-A local user in this tutorial is used to authenticate when you import the OVA into the {{site.data.keyword.vmware-service_short}} instance.
+A local user in this tutorial is used to authenticate when you import the OVA into the {{site.data.keyword.vcf-aas}} instance.

 To create a local username and password in VMware Cloud Director, complete the following steps:

-1. Log in to the {{site.data.keyword.vmware-service_short}} instance with a user that has the `Organization Administrator` role.
+1. Log in to the {{site.data.keyword.vcf-aas}} instance with a user that has the `Organization Administrator` role.
 2. In the navigation bar, click **Administration**.
 3. In the left pane, under **Access Control**, click **Users**.
 4. Next to the list of users, click **New**.